compbiozurich/UZH-BIO392/course-results/2020/Joel-Maillard/Day3+Day6_report.md

 --> Because "DNA-data" is huge and plain text is a very accessible way of storing data.

 * How can we list files are in a directory?
 Please provide the command(s).
-$ 'ls' # list files in a given path
+$ ' ls ' # list files in a given path
-$ 'ls -l' # lists files and their attributes
+$ ' ls -l ' # lists files and their attributes

 * What | and > do in a terminal?